 Torchy’s Tacos: various locations, food truck located at 1311 S 1st Street Austin, TX

 Torchy’s is an Austin taco landmark.
 What started as a small taco trailer in the mid 2000’s, you can now get beloved Torchy’s Tacos all over the great state of Texas.
 Because of it’s multiple locations and consistent quality, Torchy’s is one of our favorite taco spots and one of our top spots to bring out of town guests.
-While it has been my mission to try all the tacos on the menu (including all the tacos on the top secret menu) The Democrat, with perfectly cooked shredded beef barbacoa, fresh avocado, queso fresco, cilantro, onions and lime, topped with tomatillo salsa all served on a fresh corn tortilla is hands down my favorite!
+While it has been my mission to try all the tacos on the menu (including all the tacos on the top secret menu) The Democrat (pictured above), with perfectly cooked shredded beef barbacoa, fresh avocado, queso fresco, cilantro, onions and lime, topped with tomatillo salsa all served on a fresh corn tortilla is hands down my favorite!
 Other taco recommendations, the Baja Shrimp, Brushfire, and the Wrangler for breakfast.
 Oh and don’t forget the Green Chile Queso, topped with guacamole, queso fresco, cilantro and diablo hot sauce!
 It is a Torchy’s must!

 Rosita’s Al Pastor: 1911 E Riverside Drive, Austin, TX

 Rosita’s Al Pastor is one of those hidden East Austin gems!
 This tiny, unassuming taco place is nestled in a run of the mill strip mall, but don’t let that fool you!
 These humble, classic tacos are some of the best in town!
 Living up to their name the Al Pastor, with moist and tender pork, cilantro and onion all served on a fresh flour tortilla, is mouthwatering and leaves you wanting just one more bite!
 Or try the Gringa, the Pastor smothered with queso blanco.
+They also serve breakfast tacos and all of their tacos are super cheap ranging in price from $1.65-$2.99!

 Taco Deli is another Austin favorite!
 It was the first local taco joint I tried when I moved here, years and years ago, and I was hooked!
-From their popular breakfast tacos to their lunch blue plate special, Taco Deli has a cult following!
+From their popular breakfast tacos to their lunch blue plate special, Taco Deli has a loyal cult following!
 If stopping by one of their many Austin locations for breakfast, be sure and grab a Vaquero, eggs scrambled with grilled corn, roasted poblano and red peppers, and topped with Monterrey Jack cheese, or The Otto, a house favorite.
 Grabbing a quick lunch?
 Be prepared to stand or eat outside as many locations tend to fill up during the lunch hour.
 Our lunch time favorites?
 The Akaushi Picadillo, ground Akaushi Beef seasoned with roasted garlic, tomato, caramelized onion, jalapeño and Jack cheese, topped with fresh cilantro and onions, is simple and classic.
 Other favorites, the Papadulce, a filling and flavorful vegetarian taco filled with oven roasted sweet potatoes, grilled corn, roasted peppers, caramelized onions, toasted pepitas and a chipotle camote sauce; the Cowboy Taco, the El Conquistador and The Heather, with grilled queso fresco.

 More fusion street tacos at it’s finest!
 These bite sized street tacos are small but mighty.
 The Banh Mi Taco, with Vietnamese braised pork belly, pickled daikon and carrot, Sriracha mayo and fresh cilantro and the BBQ Brisket Taco, with southern dried rubbed brisket, apple slaw, and house made roasted peach bbq sauce are both legendary.